-Philosophy 207 History of Ancient Philosophy 3 hrs.
+Philosophy 207 (3) History of Ancient Philosophy 3 hrs.
 Lec.

-Open to sophomores only.
+Prerequisite: Three hours of philosophy or consent of instructor.
 This course is an historical examination of philosophy from Presocratic times to the Renaissance.
 Connections between the Presocratics, Plato, and Aristotle will be drawn.
 Stoicism, Epicureanism, and Scholasticism will be considered.

-Philosophy 208 (3) History of Modern Philosophy 3 hrs.
+Philosophy 208 History of Modern Philosophy 3 hrs.
 Lec.

-Open to sophomores only.
+Prerequisite: Three hours of philosophy or consent of instructor.
 A continuation of Philosophy 207.
-Starting with the Renaissance, it examines western philosophic thought through the 19th century.
-Special emphasis will be given Continental Rationalism, British Empiricism, Kantian metaphysics and epistemology, and the Hegelian system as it is related to 20th century philosophies.
-Emphasis will be placed on the historical relationship existing between these schools of thought.
+Starting with the Renaissance, it examines Western philosophic thought through the nineteenth Century.
+Special emphasis will be given continental rationalism, British Empiricism, Kantian.